stevkazt/comfytech-research-hub/README.md

-# 🔍 Dropi Research App
+# 🔍 Product Research Hub

-A lightweight, modular web application for advanced product research and market analysis tailored for e-commerce professionals and dropshipping businesses.
+A lightweight, modular web application for advanced product research and market analysis tailored for e-commerce professionals and online businesses.

 ## 🎯 Project Overview

-Dropi Research is a comprehensive tool that enables users to:
+Product Research Hub is a comprehensive tool that enables users to:
 - **Browse and manage products** with advanced filtering and search capabilities
 - **Conduct detailed market research** with integrated external platform searches
 - **Track findings and trends** from multiple marketplaces and social platforms